 - They can't be crafted on.

-There is one other 'affix' that can be found on Unique items that are specific to them, called 'Legendary Potential'.
-This stat determines whether a Unique can be crafted into a Legendary and if so, how many affixes it will receive from the exalted that is crafted with it.
+There are two other 'affixes' that can be found on Unique items that are specific to them, called 'Legendary Potential' and 'Weaver's Will'.
+These stats determine whether a Unique can be turned into a Legendary and if so, how many affixes it will receive.
 We'll go into more detail later in this article when we discuss Legendaries.

 Affixes for sets work similarly to Uniques.
 The biggest difference comes from the set bonuses provided when wearing multiples of the same set.
 Sets can have anywhere from 1 to 3 bonuses and multiple bonuses usually require additional pieces of the set to be worn.
 The other difference is sets can't have Legendary Potential.

-For more information on Legendaries check out our Legendary Items Crafting Guide.
+For more information on Legendaries made this way check out our Legendary Items Crafting Guide.

-For more information on Temporal Sanctum check out our Temporal Sanctum Dungeon Guide.
+For more information on Legendaries made this way check out our Weaver's Will Guide.

 That covers all of the traditional gear, but there are still two other types of gear we need to discuss: Idols and Blessings.